Yu-Kh/Install-Guide/Debian 9 Install Guide.md

 This guide is based on Debian 9 (Stretch) 64-bit [official distributive](https://www.debian.org/CD/http-ftp/#stable) with installed GNOME GUI.
 ### Install sudo
 All commands in this guide should be run as non root user.
 But some system commands need superuser privileges to be executed.
-By default sudo is not installed on Debian 9, and first, you should install it.
+By default, sudo is not installed on Debian 9, and first, you should install it.

 Become root superuser:
 ```